 For a full list of required documents, please visit the IUPUI Office of International Affairs.

-- Herron portfolio submission fee: $10 (non-refundable; cannot be waived)
+- SlideRoom portfolio submission fee: $10 (non-refundable; cannot be waived)

-Herron will waive the $60 online application fee for U.S. citizens who attend the Herron Grad Open House or who talk with a Herron representative at the Chicago Graduate Portfolio Day event.
-Unfortunately, the $65 online application fee for international students cannot be waived.
+Herron will waive the $60 online application fee for U.S. citizens who attend our Open House or who talk with a Herron representative at the Graduate Portfolio Day event in Chicago.
+The $65 online application fee for international students who attend one of the two events cannot be waived.